Cartan connections and path structures with large automorphisms groups: Introduction

 \subsection{Relations to other geometric structures}

 Any strict path structure $\Tm=(E^1,E^2,\theta)$ on a three-dimensional manifold $M$ induces on $M$ a Lorentzian metric $g$ defined as follow: the Reeb vector field of $\theta$ is a unitary vector field for $g$, orthogonal to the plane $E^1\oplus E^2$, the directions $E^i$ are isotropic, and $g(u,v)=d\theta(u,v)$ for any $(u,v)\in E^1\times E^2$.
 In other words, any strict path structure is a refinement of a three-dimensional Lorentzian metric.
-As a consequence, our result follows from the more general classification of compact Lorentzian three-manifolds having a non-compact isometry group, done by Frances in \cite{F,F1} (see also Zeghib \cite{Z}), which is a more difficult result.
+As a consequence, our result follows from the more general classification of compact Lorentzian three-manifolds having a non-compact isometry group, done by Frances in \cite{F1,F} (see also Zeghib \cite{Z}), which is a more difficult result.
+Related to this theorem we should point out Fang's work \cite{Fa} classifying geometric (that is, preserving a pseudo-Riemannian metric) Anosov flows in dimension five.
 What is surprising, and seems interesting to us, is that in the somehow specific case of strict path structures, the Cartan connection described in paragraph \ref{soussection:normalCartangeometrie} allows us to obtain the classification more easily.

 In the case of CR-structures (see \cite{C,CM} for the construction of the appropriate Cartan connections), if the group of automorphisms of a CR-manifold $M$ (with no compacity condition) does not act properly, then $M$ is the sphere or the Heisenberg group with the standard CR structures (\cite{Sc}).
-Therefore, for a compact manifold, the group of automorphism is non-compact except for the sphere.
+Therefore, for a compact manifold, the group of automorphism is compact except for the sphere.
 On the other hand for pseudo-hermitian structures (the analog of strict path structures in the CR context, see \cite{W}) the automorphism group can be interpreted as the isometry group of a Riemannian metric, so that any compact pseudo-hermitian manifold has a compact automorphism group.
 Let us emphasize that in the case of path structures, the situation is more complicated.
 Indeed, it is possible to construct compact flat path structures having a non-compact automorphism group, but whose fundamental group is a free group.
 Such examples have been constructed in \cite{Mm2} as compactifications of path structures defined on the unitary tangent bundle of non-compact hyperbolic surfaces.